rnyak/T4R/Source_code/datasets/README.md

 The notebooks for pre-processing can be found in the [ecommerce_rees46/preprocessing/pyspark/](ecommerce_rees46/preprocessing/pyspark/) folder and must be executed in the order of the notebooks prefixes (01, 02, and 03).

-### Preprocessed dataset

-An already pre-processed version of this dataset comprising 1 month of data (October 2019) is available in this [Google Drive](https://drive.google.com/drive/u/0/folders/1LK24lJYn2mLUM2710iS5L6Pq9gGyj2_s).
-With this pre-processed dataset, you are able to run pipelines with Transformers4Rec.

 ## G1 news dataset

 This is a dataset with users interactions logs (page views) from the [G1](https://g1.globo.com/), the most popular news portal in Brazil, which was provided by Globo.com.